-Case Study: New Wave Woodworking Inc. and Polhemus FastSCAN™
+Case Study: New Wave Woodworking completes complex restoration project with FastSCAN

 Rudy was looking for a portable 3D non-contact laser scanner to have the ability to reverse engineer quickly and easily and produce high quality furniture fast.
 In the course of his search he came across the Polhemus FastSCAN, a lightweight, handheld, portable solution for real-time 3D laser scanning.